EweEweUWU/Ensoulsharp/README.md

 # Ensoulsharp

+EzAIO will not be updated again, I will only do maintenance when I see it necessary.
+Now I am working on EvaAIO, a new project.
+I leave you the link of my new github: https://github.com/AkenoHimejimaa/EvaAIO

-Join in to my Discord Channel: https://discord.gg/xuuUKAd7N2
+Join in to my new Discord Channel: https://github.com/AkenoHimejimaa/EvaAIO

 **EzAIO**